Thomas Francis Wade: Career in China

 On receiving his commission as lieutenant in 1841 he exchanged into the 98th Foot, then under orders for Qing China and landed at Hong Kong in June 1842.
 The scene of the First Opium War had at that time been transferred to the Yangtze River and Wade was ordered there with his regiment.
-There he took part in the attack on Zhenjiang and in the advance on Nanking.
+There he took part in the attack on Zhenjiang and in the advance on Nanjing.

 In 1843, he was appointed Cantonese interpreter to the garrison and, two years later, to the Supreme Court of Hong Kong, and, in 1846, assistant Chinese secretary to the superintendent of trade, Sir John Francis Davis.
 In 1852 he was appointed vice-consul at Shanghai.
 The Taiping Rebellion had so disorganised the city's administration that it was considered advisable to put the collection of the foreign customs duties into commission, a committee of three, of whom Wade was the chief, being entrusted with the administration of the customs.
 This formed the beginning of the imperial maritime customs service.

 In 1855, Wade was appointed Chinese secretary to Sir John Bowring, who had succeeded Sir John Davis at Hong Kong.
 On the declaration of the Second Opium War in 1857, he was attached to Lord Elgin's staff as Chinese secretary and with the assistance of Horatio Nelson Lay he conducted the negotiations which led up to the Treaty of Tientsin (1858).
-In the following year he accompanied Sir Frederick Bruce in his attempt to exchange the ratification of the treaty, and was present at Taku when the force attending the mission was attacked and driven back from the Pei Ho (Hai River).
+In the following year he accompanied Sir Frederick Bruce in his attempt to exchange the ratification of the treaty, and was present at Taku when the force attending the mission was attacked and driven back from the Hai River.

-On Lord Elgin's return to China in 1860, he resumed his former post of Chinese secretary, and was mainly instrumental in arranging for the advance of the special envoys and the British and French forces to Tientsin (Tianjin) and subsequently towards Peking.
+On Lord Elgin's return to China in 1860, he resumed his former post of Chinese secretary, and was mainly instrumental in arranging for the advance of the special envoys and the British and French forces to Tianjin and subsequently towards Beijing.
 For the purpose of arranging for a camping ground in Tongzhou he accompanied Mr (afterwards Sir) Harry Parkes on his first visit to that city.
 Wade took a leading part in the following negotiations, and on the establishment of the legation at Peking he took up the post of Chinese secretary of legation.
 In 1862 Wade was made a Companion of the Bath.

-Wade was acting Chargé d'Affaires in Peking from June 1864 to November 1865 and from November 1869 to July 1871.
+Wade was acting Chargé d'Affaires in Beijing from June 1864 to November 1865 and from November 1869 to July 1871.
 Wade was appointed Envoy Extraordinary and Minister Plenipotentiary and Chief Superintendent of British Trade in China in that year and served in that role until his retirement in 1883.
-He conducted long and difficult negotiations in the wake of the 1870 Tientsin Massacre, and was knighted in 1875.
-Despite leaving Peking in the wake of the Margary Affair, Wade negotiated the Chefoo Convention in 1876 with Li Hongzhang.
+He conducted long and difficult negotiations in the wake of the 1870 Tianjin Massacre, and was knighted in 1875.
+Despite leaving Beijing in the wake of the Margary Affair, Wade negotiated the Chefoo Convention in 1876 with Li Hongzhang.
 He was then made KCB.